cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        .. code-block:: CSharp

           RowVec ReadRowVec(string filename)
-   Param:
+   Parameters:
+       filename:
-      | filename:  The path to the input file containing the row vector data.
+                The path to the input file containing the row vector data.
    Returns:
        A one-dimensional matrix representing the row vector read from the file.
    Example: